Dagwbl/dagwbl.github.io/content/posts/learn/note/pte.md

 The figure of V is XXX which is lower than the figure of D.

-according to the picture , we can see left and right, top and bottom, highest value and lowest value , decrease and increase, largest and smallest, white and black.
+according to the picture , we can see left and right, top and bottom, largest number and smallest element , decrease and increase,  white and black.

+In conclusion, this picture is very informative.

+---

+The following picture gives information about xxx.

+according to the picture, we can see xxx

+according to the picture, we can see xxx

+according to the picture, we can see xxx.

+and also we can see the left and right,top and bottom, increase and decrease trend, the largest number and the smallest element.

-In conclusion, this picture is very practical.
+In conclusion, this picture is very informative.

 ### Re-tell lecture